FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

 # Tutorials for NXDL in YAML format
 This tutorial will explain different keywords, terms, and rules from the perspective of YAML format of the NeXus schema.
 It provides a overall grasp on how to write a NeXus schema (base classes and application definitions) in YAML format using those syntactical components.

+!!! note
+    We do not support the NeXus `choice` concept in the `nyaml` tool yet.

 ## Design of NeXus Semantics and Terms in YAML

 Within the YAML format, the root section denotes the top-level description of the application definition or base class schema, comprising the `category`, `type`, `doc`, `symbols` block, and the name of the schema (e.g. `NXmpes(NXobject)`).
 Correspondingly, the root section refers to the XML element `definition`, encompassing the first `doc` child of the `definition` and `symbols`.
-The definition element encapsulates essential XML attributes such as the schema's `name` (and xml attribute), the object it `extends` (an xml attribute), and the schema `type` (an xml attribute), with additional XML attributes (i.e. `xmlns:xsi`) handled by the nyaml converter.
+The definition element encapsulates essential XML attributes such as the schema's `name` (an xml attribute), the object it `extends` (an xml attribute), and the schema `type` (an xml attribute), with additional XML attributes (e.g. `xmlns:xsi`) handled by the nyaml converter.
 The accurate designation of category as either `base` or `application` distinguishes between a `base class` and an `application definition` respectively.
-The schema name (i.e. `NXmpes(NXobject)`) with parenthesis indicates the extension of the current application definition `NXmpes` from base class `NXobject`, an application definition may extend either `NXobject` or other application definitions.
+The schema name (e.g. `NXmpes(NXobject)`) with parenthesis indicates the extension of the current application definition `NXmpes` from base class `NXobject`, an application definition may extend either `NXobject` or other application definitions.
 Schemas may incorporate one or multiple symbols, each imbued with specialized physical meanings beyond their literal interpretation, which are utilized over the application definition.

 **A typical root section for the application definition `NXmpes` outlined**